Unicomp Mini Model M

 .

-3. The membrane assembly is a part of the key-switch system used as the circuitry to be actuated by the buckling springs and facilitates a 16x12 matrix.
+3. The membrane assembly is a part of the key-switch system used as the circuitry to be actuated and facilitates a 16x12 matrix.

-4. The backplate provides rigidity and a curvature for all the other layers to follow.
+4. The base plate (aka, "back plate") provides rigidity and the curvature for all the other layers to follow.

 The assembly is held together by many plastic rivets designed to provide the tension needed for the buckling springs to operate properly.
 Unfortunately, these rivets are the single largest flaw in the Model M design as they can weaken and break with age.
 Such an issue can be permanently solved with a bolt or screw mod.